hiddouche/NLP/README.md

 # observation
-this work is in collaboration with my friend Youssef Lachhab so I collaborated with him for his project  [forked link](https://github.com/hiddouche/IDDL) !   [original link](https://github.com/youssef-lachhab/IDDL) !
+this work is in collaboration with my friend Youssef Lachhab so I collaborated with him for his project    [Predict tags on StackOverflow with linear models](https://github.com/youssef-lachhab/IDDL) !

 # Neural machine translation system